netsphere-labs/rails-openid-connect-idp-as/README.md

 * Download (or fork or clone) this repo
 * `bundle install` (see "Note" section below if you get "pg"-gem-related problems)
-* `bundle exec rake db:create db:migrate db:seed` (you have SQLite installed, right?)
+* `bundle exec rake db:create db:migrate db:seed`
+  If you have SQLite installed, `db:create` is not needed.

 * modify `config/connect/id_token/issuer.yml` -- change `issuer` to http://localhost:3000
 * `bundle exec rails server -p 3000`

 Facebook
-   config/connect/facebook.yml
+   Copy config/connect/facebook.yml from facebook.yml.sample
    Set `client_id` and `client_secret`

 Point your browser at http://localhost:3000